val-gfr/redpesk-sdk-tools/README.md

 At the end of the script, you will also be asked for an optionnal host directory that you want to have to access to within the container.

-Depending of your host's distribution, you may need to relaunch the script after a reboot.
+Depending of your host's distribution, you may need to relaunch the script after a reboot or not.

-The default container name is redpesk-builder

 ```
-./install.sh clean
+./install.sh clean <your_container_name>
 ```

 can be useful when things go bad.